| The Editorial Process

 | Sending a revised manuscript

 The revised version of the manuscript should be submitted online in a manner similar to that used for submission of the manuscript for the first time.
 However, there is no need to submit the 'First Page' or 'Covering Letter' file while submitting a revised version.
 When submitting a revised manuscript, contributors are requested to include, the ‘referees’ remarks along with point to point clarification at the beginning in the revised file itself.
 In addition, they are expected to mark the changes as underlined or coloured text in the article.

 The entire contents of the Intervention are protected under Indian and international copyrights.
 The Journal, however, grants to all users a free, irrevocable, worldwide, perpetual right of access to, and a license to copy, use, distribute, perform and display the work publicly and to make and distribute derivative works in any digital medium for any reasonable non-commercial purpose, subject to proper attribution of authorship and ownership of the rights.
-The journal also grants the right to make small numbers of printed copies for their personal non-commercial use under Creative Commons Attribution-Noncommercial-Share Alike 4.0 Unported License.
+The journal also grants the right to make small numbers of printed copies for their personal non-commercial use under Creative Commons Attribution-Noncommercial-Share Alike 4.0 International Public License.

 - Signed by all contributors

 - Conflicts of interest disclosed